-A Plaid Cymru government will take immediate steps to plan and deliver a £6 billion programme of investment to support Wales’ ongoing economic recovery from the Covid-19 crisis.
-This will comprise £4bn extra investment in infrastructure and £2bn extra spending on the foundational economy over the course of the five-year term.
+A Plaid Cymru government would take immediate steps to plan and deliver a £6 billion programme of investment to support Wales’ ongoing economic recovery from the Covid-19 crisis.
+This will comprise £4bn extra investment in infrastructure and £2bn extra spending on the foundational economy.

 Investment plans will include measures to:

 - Expand and electrify the rail network.

 - Retrofit thousands of homes to the highest environmental standards.

 - Build thousands of new social homes to address unmet housing need.

 - Develop a sustainable Welsh food and farming system.

 - Invest in decarbonisation research (for example, for key industrial sectors such as steel, and emerging Welsh strengths in hydrogen and marine energy).

 - Grow Welsh ownership of the renewable sector.